tsekenrick/database-design-and-normalization/README.md

 you can prepay a partial amount and then pay the remainder on return, there is no such issue.
 Generally, the way that `return_by` and `end_time` are calculated is sort of at the whim of the particulars of the business model, so some assumptions had to be made there.

+For the freeform notes associated with each transaction, I assumed that each note would be unique, and not some generic pre-generated note - because of this I kept the note as an attribute within the transaction table.
+However, for the tags associated with the notes, I assumed these were selected from a pool of tags (i.e. non-unique), so they were kept in a separate table with a foreign key referencing the tag in the transaction table, to demonstrate the one-to-many relationship.

+For the referral system, I assumed that each person could be referred by only one person, therefore that it is a one (customer doing the referring) to many (all people that the customer referred) relationship, which can be illustrated by having a foreign key that references the customer table itself.

 I assumed that all scooters of the same model number would have the same properties, i.e. same range, weight and top speed.